Feeds:

 {

-string baseUrl = "http://danielheth.com/myexample.xml";
+string baseUrl = "https://danielheth.com/myexample.xml";

 //download the data xml